Stu Ungar: Drug addiction and divorce

 Ungar's mother had died in 1979.
 It was also around this time that Ungar began using cocaine.
 He noted in his autobiography that at first he used it on the advice of fellow poker players because of the drug's ability to keep someone up and energized for a long period of time, something that would come in handy during marathon poker sessions.
 However, recreational use soon led to addiction.

 Ungar and Madeline were married in 1982 and had a daughter, Stefanie, that same year.
 Ungar also legally adopted Madeline's son from her first marriage, Richie, who adored Ungar and took his surname.

 Ungar and Madeline divorced in 1986.
-Richie committed suicide in 1989, shortly after his high school prom.
+Richie died by suicide in 1989, shortly after his high school prom.

 Ungar's drug problem escalated to such a point that during the WSOP Main Event in 1990, Ungar was found on the third day of the tournament unconscious on the floor of his hotel room from a drug overdose.
-However, he had such a chip lead that even when the dealers kept taking his blinds out every orbit, Ungar still made the final table and finished ninth, pocketing $25,050.
+However, he had such a chip lead that even when the dealers kept taking his blinds out every orbit, Ungar still made the final table and finished ninth without playing another hand, pocketing $25,050.

 His addiction took such a physical toll that in an ESPN piece, many of Ungar's friends and fellow competitors said that they thought that he would not live to see his fortieth birthday.
 In the same piece, one friend said that the only thing that kept him alive was his determination to see his daughter grow up.

 Most of Ungar's winnings at the poker table he lost quickly betting on sports or horses, always looking for "action".

 Many of Ungar's friends, including Mike Sexton, began to encourage him to enter drug rehab and offered to pay for Ungar to receive treatment at any facility in the world.
 Ungar refused, citing several people he knew who had been to rehab previously who told him that drugs were easier to obtain in rehab than on the street.